krumplipuska/CertificateMaker/README.md

 So I will continue developing with the same stupid mentality.

 Iam pretty sure that this will not cause any problem in the future.

+You are more then welcome to make any changes in it, and just make it better an more usable.